broccolijs/broccoli/README.md

 ## Plugins

-You can find plugins under the [broccoli-plugin-keyword](https://www.npmjs.org/browse/keyword/broccoli-plugin) on npm.
+You can find plugins on [broccoliplugins.com](http://broccoliplugins.com) or under the [broccoli-plugin-keyword](https://www.npmjs.org/browse/keyword/broccoli-plugin) on npm.

 ### Running Broccoli, Directly or Through Other Tools